universal-content-fingerprint-registry/site/docs/how-to-use/overview.md

 ## What You'll Learn

+- **Core Concepts**: Understanding claims, method IDs, external IDs, and how the system works
 - **Content Hashing**: How to properly hash different types of content and generate consistent fingerprints
 - **Smart Contract Interaction**: Complete examples of interacting with the GeneralizedClaimRegistry contract
 - **Best Practices**: Security considerations, gas optimization, and error handling